 The NBC and Universal Studios libraries, plus sports and WWE wrestling

-Peacock offers much of the NBC and Universal Studios catalog, plus some third-party material.
+The Peacock streaming service offers much of the NBC and Universal Studios catalog, plus some third-party material.
 Some of it’s organized under categories labeled as “Collections.”
 Said programming includes:

 - Popular NBC programs such as “The Office” (heavily hyped at launch, and on the service), “Saturday Night Live” (which is also heavily featured on the service), and the various “Law and Order” spin-offs.